ruiwangdt/ruiwang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 My research goal is to understand and develop AI for automating routine, mechanical, and repetitive tasks that are necessary but do not require creative thinking.
-The aim is to alleviate the burden on humans and revolutionize human productivity.
-My research experience focuses on automating the Real-World Data-Driven Research and Development (R&D) cycle, analyzing and correcting the decision rules of deep models in their downstream NLP tasks such as legal judgment prediction (LJP) and relation extraction (RE), and improving the performance, robustness, and out-of-distribution generalization ability of deep models in the NLP tasks.
+I work on automating the data-driven scientific research for contributing to both alleviating the burden on humans and revolutionizing human productivity.
+My research experience focuses on automating the Real-World Data-Driven Research and Development (R&D) cycle in the financial domain, analyzing and correcting the decision rules of deep models (e.g., language models) in their real-world applications such as legal judgment prediction (LJP) and knowledge extraction (e.g., relation extraction), and improving the performance, robustness, and out-of-distribution generalization ability of deep models in these applications.

 {style="text-align: justify;"}